NHSDigital/nia-patient-switching-standard-adaptor/OPERATING.md

 An example daisy chaining environment is provided in [/test-suite/daisy-chaining/](/test-suite/daisy-chaining), and each environment variable described within [Inbound message queue variables](#inbound-message-queue-variables).

+### Retrying and dead-letter queue
+The adaptor will put messages it doesn't recognise into the dead letter queue.
+Additionally, any messages which is recognised but can't be processed due to an error are sent to the dead letter queue once the number of attempted redeliveries exceeds the threshold.
+The number of redeliveries is configurable with the [`MHS_AMQP_MAX_REDELIVERIES` environment variable](#ps-queue-variables).

 [GP2GP Adaptor]: https://github.com/nhsconnect/integration-adaptor-gp2gp

 ### Broker Requirements